 Christmas will be here sooner than you think, and if you're one that's yet to put your Christmas tree up, you've probably at least begun to think about it.
 If the thought of struggling to get a real tree into your living room only to have it shed its needles all over your carpet is making you cringe, it might be time to consider one of the best artificial Christmas trees.
 Artificial Christmas trees, be they prelit or plain, are a convenient way to incorporate holiday cheer in your home without having to scour a tree farm for one that will fit in your space with no bare spots.
 Keep reading to find out more about them and where to find them.

-Plastic and pine: what are the origins of artificial Christmas trees?
+What are the origins of artificial Christmas trees?

-The invention rumors surrounding these faux trees claim that they hail all the way from Germany.
-The very first models were produced in the 19th century and made using goose feathers that were dyed green and attached to wire branches.
+The rumors surrounding these faux trees claim that they hail all the way from Germany.
+The very first models were reportedly produced in the 16th century and made using goose feathers that were dyed green and attached to wire branches.

 These days, most models are made from plastic, though you can buy them with realistic bark trunks and pine cone dotted branches.
 Talk about progress for the home!

 Generally, there are two groups of people when it comes to these festive evergreens: Those who prefer the real deal and those who are pro faux.
 The branches aren’t always greener on the other side, however.
 There are pros and cons with each decision.
 Below, find a few key points to know when considering which type is right for you.

 Real Trees: The best part about having a real tree can be summed by one thing: the smell.
 There's nothing that beats the scent of a fresh pine tree in your living room.
 There's also something about the look of a real tree that adds a classic Christmas element.
 However, real trees can be a pain when it comes to upkeep, with watering and vacuuming up pine needles a new daily chore you may not want to take on around the hectic holiday season.